Chilli Willi & the Red Hot Peppers

 Falling Down an Endless Day

-Next to no obvious Mellotron on the album, with Churchill only noticeably adding any to opener Come And Join Me, with some background strings that add little to the track.
-The strings on a couple of other tracks appear to be real, making this a pretty low priority on your 'Mellotron must-haves' list, particularly given that it doesn't appear to have ever been reissued on CD.
+Next to no obvious Mellotron on the album, with Churchill only noticeably adding any to opener Come And Join Me, with background strings that add little to the track.
+The strings on a couple of other tracks appear to be real, making this a pretty low priority on your 'Mellotron must-haves' list.